freebsdgirl/kirishima/docs/Full Architecture.md

 ## 🧭 Architectural Principles

-- **Brain is the sole orchestrator.** No service should directly invoke another without going through Brain.
+- **Brain is the primary orchestrator.**
 - **The Proxy is the only service allowed to communicate with any LLM.** Prompt scaffolding, model selection, and stream handling are owned by the Proxy.
-- **Only Brain should talk to Summarize.** Summarization requests must be routed through Brain to preserve context awareness.
-- **Database operations should be routed through Brain** unless explicitly exempted.
-Summarize currently violates this due to performance constraints, but this is considered a temporary exception.
 - **Centralized logging is mandatory.** All services must emit structured debug and error logs to Graylog.
-Observability is non-negotiable.
+- **Semantic search is overhyped.** We use SQLite here.

 ## 🧠 System Architecture Overview